 Longform

-Scholarship applications are due July 7 by 12:00 a.m.
+Longform Scholarship Applications are due July 6 by 12:00 a.m.
 EST

-Longform 2024 is a studio residency that seeks to provide an intensive, creative development experience, fostering deep connections amongst facilitators, visiting artists, and participants.
-One facilitator, three visiting artists, and a group of residents from any career stage, generation, and practicing any media shape the residency experience through a robust schedule of lectures, readings, studio visits, workshops, critical discussions, and of course, studio time.
+Longform 2025 is a studio residency that seeks to provide an intensive, creative development experience, fostering deep connections amongst facilitators, visiting artists, and participants.
+One facilitator, two visiting artists, and a group of residents from any career stage, generation, and practicing any media shape the residency experience through a robust schedule of lectures, readings, studio visits, workshops, critical discussions, and of course, studio time.

 Each resident receives a studio space, room & board, and three meals per day.

-Tuition is $5750 and registration is open now.
-Ox-Bow offers partial and full scholarships to applicants who identify as BIPOC, emerging, mid-career, artists over 65, and artists with families.
-To read more and apply for funding, please submit an application via the link below.
-Applications are due June 16 by 12:00 a.m.
+Tuition is $5,750 and registration is open now.
+If a participant requires funding to enroll, they are encouraged to apply via the link below.
+Longform Scholarship Applications are due July 6 by 12:00 a.m.
 EST and will be reviewed by a panel of diverse arts professionals.

 Meet our facilitator